livinwater/plaipin-app/README.md

 - Voice interactions
 - Multiple 3D model support

-### Upcoming Features 🚧
-- [ ] Trading system for accessories
-- [ ] Multi-device companion sync
-- [ ] More mini-apps (games, utilities)
-- [ ] AR (Augmented Reality) companion mode
-- [ ] Social features (visit other PlaiPins)
-- [ ] Limited edition accessories
-- [ ] Seasonal events and rewards
-- [ ] Companion evolution system

-## 🤝 Contributing

-This is a personal project, but suggestions and feedback are welcome!

-## 📄 License

-Proprietary - All rights reserved

 ## 🐛 Known Issues

-- Yellow Ribbon smart contract minting needs ByteArray type fix
 - Some accessories need position fine-tuning in 3D space
-- Phantom wallet deep-link may require app restart on iOS

-## 📞 Support

-For issues or questions, please check the codebase documentation or contact the development team.

----

-**Built with ❤️ using Flutter & Solana**